RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab16.md

 ![Clair Vulns Details](images/quay_vulns_details.png)

-Once we see this TaskRun completing successfully, we can migrate the Task spec to a standalone task and parametrize it as needed.
+Once we see this TaskRun completing successfully, we can migrate the Task spec to a standalone task and parameterize it as needed.
 Below are the resources at hand.
 A few notable items:
 * We could create explicit PipelineResources for the source and target images (in quay and the internal registry); however, we would need to create a new one for each Revision, which doesn't make a lot of sense.

 ```execute